Scientific Name

 Description

-Speedwell thrives in conditions as wide-ranging as the full sun to partial shade and in loamy, sandy, or clay dense soils.
+Speedwell thrives in conditions as wide-ranging as full sun to partial shade and in loamy, sandy, or clay-dense soils.
 However, it does prefer a sunny location with well-draining soil.
 The soil pH can be as liberal as neutral, alkaline, or acidic, with moisture content from average to quite moist.

-Speedwell can be sown from seed; however, it is more commonly purchased from a nursery, so planting it in the garden can take place right away in spring.
+Speedwell can be sown from seed; however, it is more commonly purchased from a nursery so that it can be planted in the garden right away in spring.

 Speedwell plant care is relatively low maintenance.
-To facilitate maximum blooming, it is advisable to remove the faded spikes from Speedwell and periodically divide the plant every few years in the early spring or fall.
-See more at How to Grow and Care for Speedwell.
+However, to promote maximum blooming, it is advisable to remove faded spikes from Speedwell and divide the plant every few years in early spring or fall.

 Links